12 Ways to Slash Your Food Grocery Costs

 5.) plan a meatless meal or meals:

-Fill out those vegetarian meals with healthy grains and dried beans and legumes.
-Yeah, it’s not a myth that beans are cheap.
-Try to embrace them as a great source of cheap protein; they can be fab!
-But maybe your vegetarian meal is a pasta based one.
+Fill out those vegetarian meals with healthy grains, dried beans, and legumes.
+Try to embrace them as a great source of cheap protein.
+But maybe your vegetarian meal is a pasta-based one.
 Buy it on sale and make your own sauce from canned tomatoes.
-For someone that was a vegetarian for years, and still eats quite a few meatless meals, I’ve not posted many, but I do have a few Meatless Meals on my site.
+Check out a few of Meatless Meals on my site.

 Crusty Bread, artisinal bread, no knead, overnight